 Caring for Animals

-Technology such as a security camera system also assists in the care and watch that zoo keepers provide to the animals in their care.
+Technology such as an iPhone accessible recorder also assists in the care and watch that zoo keepers provide to the animals in their care.
 While animals in captivity are normally very healthy, occasionally they fall ill and can require constant observation to ensure they are nurtured back to health.
 From not being in their natural habitat to constant contact with germs and bacteria from being close quarters to humans, there are numerous potential threats to their health.

 Cameras are commonly employed in Zoos and even in family owned farms to monitor and observe nursing and pregnant animals.
 Caretakers want to keep constant watch to assist with the birth if needed, especially in case of distress.
 Labor and parturition are also commonly documented for training purposes and sometimes research purposes.